meenakshi3151/Expense-canvas/README.md

 Contributions are welcome!
 Feel free to open issues or pull requests for any enhancements or bug fixes.
 -
-This project is licensed under the Codesangam which is organized by Computer Coding, MNNIT.
+This project is made under the Codesangam which is organized by Computer Coding, MNNIT.

--